Paulina004/Paulina004/README.md

 # Hi, I'm Paulina DeVito. 👋

-I'm a student at Florida Atlantic University (FAU) passionate about Python, AI, ML, data science, & iOS development.
+I'm a student at Florida Atlantic University (FAU) passionate about AI (ML/DL), data science, & iOS development.
 I am open to work opportunities.
 Please feel free to connect on LinkedIn and reach out.

 ## Check out my LinkedIn for more about me. 🚀